sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 - WAIFs do not have OBJ flags such as .r or .wizard.
 - WAIFs can be stored in MAPs
 - WAIFs can't recursively reference one another but one waif can reference another waif if the other waif doesn't reference it too.

+> Note: When loading a LambdaMOO database with waifs into ToastStunt for the first time, you may get errors.
+This is because the WAIF type in LambdaMOO doesn't match the WAIF type in ToastStunt.
+To fix this error, you need to do two simple things:
+> 1. Start your database in LambdaMOO as you always have and evaluate this: `;typeof($waif:new())`
+> 2. Start your database in ToastStunt with the `-w <result of previous eval>` command line option.
+For example, if `typeof($waif:new())` in LambdaMOO was 42, you would start your MOO with something like this: `./moo -w 42 my_database.db my_converted_database.db`
+> After that you're done!
+Your database will convert all of your existing waifs and save in the new ToastStunt format.
+You only have to use the `-w` option one time."

 #### The WAIF Verb and Property Namespace